AutumnalSoftware/BuildingEmbeddedSystemsOnLinuxBook/ExternalDataSource/README.md

 # Generating Synthetic Sensor Data

-To test the system without physical hardware, the repository provides this small utility program called `weather_tx` that generates synthetic sensor data and transmits it to the system. the repository also provides a small test program called 'weather_rx' that can be used to quickly test *weather_rx*.
+To test the system without physical hardware, the repository provides this small utility program called *weather_tx* that generates synthetic sensor data and transmits it to the system. the repository also provides a small test program called *weather_rx* that can be used to quickly test *weather_rx*.

-Both tools run on the host; `weather_tx` sends measurements over either UDP or a virtual UART created with `socat`.  `weather_rx` receives and displays synthetic data from 'weather_tx'; it is valuable as a test mechanism.
+Both tools run on the host; *weather_tx* sends measurements over either UDP or a virtual UART created with *socat*.  *weather_rx* receives and displays synthetic data from *weather_tx*; it is valuable as a test mechanism.

 ### Building ExternalDataSource: